Research-Support-Network/research-support-network.github.io/code-of-conduct.md

 To make clear what is expected, participants in list-related activities activities are expected to conform to the Code of Conduct.
 This Code of Conduct applies to all spaces related to the Expert Volunteer List, including, but not limited to, the private interactions between expert volunteers and scientists seeking support, the list entry submission form, the project's GitHub repository, list-related email, and list-related discussion in other public forums.

-The list's maintainers uphold the Code of Conduct and can be contacted at <font color=red>(email)</font>.
+The list's maintainers uphold the Code of Conduct and can be contacted by [email](expertvolunteerlist@gmail.com).
 All reports will be treated with confidentiality.
 Any report of a volunteer expert violating the code will lead to their removal from the list.
 The list's maintainers are not able to offer and explicitly dislaim all other forms of mediation or arbitration.

 ##### Part 2.
 Expert Volunteer List - Code of Conduct